draft-js-plugins/next/README.md

 This is at an experimental stage, mostly this project isn't complete and ready for use.
 If you're interested in participating, whether it's code or just debate, please open an issue, hit me up on twitter or the [draft js slack channel](https://draftjs.herokuapp.com/)

+# Development process
+If you'd like to contribute, please follow this process.
+If you disagree with the process or would like to change it, just open an issue or talk to me [on slack](https://draftjs.herokuapp.com).

+1. Plugins go into the `packages` folder.
+Plugins are basic building blocks, they don't cater to a specific usecase, but should be used as composable building blocks for your draft js app.
+Generally I'm trying to avoid any styling and leave that up to user land.
+Usage of render props and inversion of control is encouraged, if you're not sure what I mean, please have a peak at [Kent's video](https://www.youtube.com/watch?v=5k2YasGFX7o) building [downshift](https://github.com/paypal/downshift).
+2. We use [flow](https://flow.org/) for type checking.
+3. We use gitbook for documentation, in order to add documentation for a package you're working on, you can just add a readme in the package folder, and link it from the main readme.
+4. Examples are our playground for trying out packages we're working out and building out different usecases. standalone `create-react-app` apps found in the examples folder.
+To add an example, just copy an existing example and modify it to suit your needs.

 ## Rationale - A component based architecture

 Draft js plugins is great.
 But currently has a bunch of problems, some of which are entirely our own doing, building a plugin system that does more than it should.